How to Practice Vipassana Meditation

 - Sit cross-legged on a floor (use a mat and a cushion to level your hips with your knees), place your arms on your lap.
 Only sit on a firm chair if the cross-legged position is very uncomfortable.
 In general, your posture should be fairly relaxed but not sluggish, so you won’t meditate yourself to sleep.
 Full lotus is the most stable and firm posture, but you can adopt half-lotus or a simple cross-legged position too.

-- Close your eyes and start paying attention to sounds, smells, your posture and breathing.
+- Close your eyes and start paying attention to sounds, smells, your posture, and breathing.
 Simply make a mental note on what you are observing.
 No need to judge it or dwell on it.

 - Pay attention to how your body feels.
 Start doing so by scanning your body from top to bottom and notice how even the smallest parts of your body feel.
 Don’t try to change anything or judge.
 It’s all good, you are being attentive, that’s it.

 - Move the focus of your attention to your breathing.
 Do not try to change it, just let it be.
-No judgement, please.
+No judgment, please.
 Notice where in your body your breathing starts, how it flows and how it ends.
 To help you settle with this pattern, you can start counting your breaths from 1 to 10 and then revert back to 1.

 - If your attention shifts to something else, notice the very fact of this happening and then gently get your mind to count the breaths again and again.
 These ‘jumps’ happen all the time, so be kind to yourself.
-The more skilful you become, the less monkey-like your mind learns to be.
+The more skillful you become, the less monkey-like your mind learns to be.
 Yet every single time your mind gets back to counting breaths, it also gets stronger.
 This, in effect, gives your mind a proper training.

 - Other important themes of contemplation include an understanding of constant impermanence, non-existence of a fixed self and suffering that arises because we cling to things and do not want to let go.
 Surely, these themes can further enhance our nonviolence values.
 We understand how interconnected we all are and how harming others we ultimately harm ourselves.
-This flow of change and the absence of a fixed self is clearly recognised by noticing our fleeting thoughts and emotions.
+This flow of change and the absence of a fixed self is clearly recognized by noticing our fleeting thoughts and emotions.
 Simply placing a fix note as ‘there is thinking’ or ‘there is feeling’, no need to judge it or to do anything.
 They will simply pass as you let go.
 It is all about cultivating an awareness of reality ‘as it is’.

 - Finish by making a mental note of how you feel now and open your eyes.
 You have just completed an insight meditation session.

-Vipassana Practice by Ahimsa Meditation
+Why Vipassana Practice by Ahimsa Meditation?

-Vipassana meditation enables us to realise a very curious paradox in Buddhist psychology: the more fully we can embrace the unhappiness, the deeper and more abiding our sense of well-being. (from Mindfulness and Psychotherapy” 2nd Edition by C. Germer, R. Siegel, P. Fulton.)
+Vipassana meditation enables us to realize a very curious paradox in Buddhist psychology: the more fully we can embrace the unhappiness, the deeper and more abiding our sense of well-being. (from Mindfulness and Psychotherapy” 2nd Edition by C. Germer, R. Siegel, P. Fulton.)